Verticordia brachypoda

-Verticordia brachypoda is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia brachypoda is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is an irregularly branched shrub with narrow leaves crowded on side-branches, and cream-coloured or white flowers with pink, cream or white centres.

 Description

 Verticordia brachypoda is an irregularly branched shrub with a single stem at the base and which grows to a height of .20-1.5 m and a width of 15-1.2 cm.
 Its leaves are mostly crowded on short side branches, 2-8 mm long, linear to lance-shaped, almost circular in cross-section and have a blunt end.
 Leaves near the flowers are slightly wider than those further down the branches.

 The flowers are scented and arranged in rounded groups near the ends of the branches, each flower on a stalk 5-13 mm long.
 The floral cup is shaped like half a sphere, 2.8-3.5 mm long, and has 10 ribs, is more or less smooth but hairy near the top.
 The sepals are white, cream or pale pink, 5.0-5.5 mm long, and have 2 to 4 lobes with long, thread-like edges.
 The petals are broadly egg-shaped, pink, cream-coloured or white, 3.2-4 mm long, with a fringe of long, thread-like hairs.
 The style is 4-7 mm long and covered with hairs over most of its length.
 Flowering time is from October to December.